 Did you know ankles can cause neck pain?
 The length of your stride and the flexibility of your ankles have a lot to do with how much neck and shoulder you have.
 Most people walk with their thighs.
 When I watch someone walk, I looking for the bend in their foot.
 Are they pushing off with their toes and are their hip allowing the leg to go behind them.
 Regardless of age, very few people take the proper stride.
 This can lead to balance issues as you age.

 Typically we think of neck pain as stress-related, sitting in front of a computer, or head forward posture.
 The focus is on the pain on the back of the neck and mid-back.
-That causes a lot of misdiagnosis and frustration from working hard with little results.
-The standard treatments do work short term because the treatment is addressing the symptom.
-The problem is everyone is looking on the wrong side and end of the body.
-I know your neck hurts and you can feel down into your midback, but that is not is causing the pain.
+This mindset results in misdiagnosis and frustration from doing the wrong therapy.
+Most standard treatments do work short term because the treatment is addressing the symptom.
+The problem is we are working on the wrong location of the body.
+Your neck hurts and you can feel down into your midback, but that is no what t is causing the pain.
 How you walk has a lot to do with the placement of your head.
 This will cause neck strain.

 The calves are such an important part of mobility, and yet they are ignored.
 This why your ankles can cause neck pain.
 When your neck hurts and you are not sitting a lot, check your stride. that could be the answer to your pain.
 For more information check out https://www.musclerepairshop.com